-Today we have a full day in the Hwange area, and here we take a game drive through Hwange National Park, in the hope that we spot as many wild animals as possible.
+Today we have some time in the Hwange area, and here we partake in a half day game drive through Hwange National Park, in the hope that we spot as many wild animals as possible.

-Included activity: Game drive in Hwange National Park
+Included activity: Half-day game drive in Hwange National Park

 Leaving Hwange, we head to Victoria Falls.
 Named after the famous World Heritage Site and waterfall, the town of Victoria Falls is situated on the Zambezi River and surrounded by the Victoria Falls National Park.
 Our campsite is conveniently situated in the centre of town, and within walking distance of the adventure booking agents, restaurants and shops.
 A 20-minute walk down the main road takes you to the entry point to view the falls, which are situated between Zimbabwe and Zambia.